fiskaltrust/middleware-launcher/README.md

 # fiskaltrust Launcher
 The **fiskaltrust Launcher** is an application that hosts the packages of the **fiskaltrust Middleware**, a modular fiscalization and POS platform that can be embedded into POS systems to suffice international fiscalization regulations.

-> :warning: This all-new fiskaltrust Launcher is currently in development.
+> warning: This all-new fiskaltrust Launcher is currently in development.
 We plan to release a preview version to interested customers soon - please reach out to us in the [discussion section](https://github.com/fiskaltrust/middleware-launcher/discussions) if you want to participate.

 **You can track the ongoing development of the first release in the project's [backlog and board](https://github.com/orgs/fiskaltrust/projects/3/).**